babism-dev/fahrweid/README.md

 `# sudo /var/log/ytblock.sh`

-Note: This script creates a yttemp.txt in /var/www/html/ytblock/ and searching in the pihole.log file for "r*sn-.*" these are from youtube generated domains for ads.
+Note: This script creates a yttemp.txt file under /var/www/html/ytblock/ and they are searching in the pihole.log file for "r*sn-.*" entries these are generated from youtube for ads.

 now add this link under Group Management > Adlists. http://your-IP-address/ytblock/ytads.txt